AcademySoftwareFoundation/rez/docs/source/environment.rst

    Will be 1 if the shell is interactive, and 0 otherwise (ie, when a command is specified, like ``rez-env foo -- mycommand``).

+.. envvar:: REZ_CONTEXT_FILE

+   Filepath of the current context's shell code that is the result of all the resolved packages :func:`~pkgdef.commands`'s sections.

 Specifically, per-package, the following variables are generated.
 Note that for a given package name, ``(PKG)`` in the variables below is the uppercased package name, with any dots replaced with underscore.